 Guest author Matthew is a Smartphone lover and technology addict who enjoys reviewing fitness and weight loss related apps.
 In his blog, he reviews weight loss programs and features discount offers for Medifast and Bistro MD coupons for 2011, two proven meal replacement and food delivery weight loss plans.

 These days, it seems as though everyone has a mobile phone – from small children to elderly grandparents.
+Is there a mobile phone free life?
 No matter where you go, from supermarkets to cinemas, you’re sure to find someone tapping away on tiny keys or shattering the peace with a shouted conversation.
 Not only to these people often make noise on their phones without any consideration for the people around them – surely everyone has seen at least one theater or dance performance disturbed by the tinkle of someone’s ringtone – but they sometimes commit an even worse sin – paying more attention to their phones than the real people standing right in front of them.

 If you’re scared of becoming one of those phone-obsessed people, then you’ll be glad to know there in an alternative.
 Contrary to popular belief, it is entirely possible for you to live a completely happy and fulfilled life in the modern world without a mobile phone.
 In fact, you’re sure to find you have a whole lot more spare time, as well as enjoy benefits such as the ability to make sure you’re always able to concentrate on the here and now – rather than the false world of the mobile phone.